ethersphere/swarm-desktop/README.md

 ### Architecture

-Swarm Desktop consists of 3 components:
+Swarm Desktop consists of two components:

  1. Electron back-end that provides orchestration API that retrieve, spins, stops and manage the Bee node
- 2. Installer front-end that provides UI that walk user through installation of all the components
- 3. Bundled [Bee Dashboard](https://github.com/ethersphere/bee-dashboard) that provides UI to manage Bee node and provides access to Swarm network
+ 2. Bundled [Bee Dashboard](https://github.com/ethersphere/bee-dashboard) that provides UI to manage Bee node and provides access to Swarm network

-The Electron back-end is placed in `src` folder and the Installer is placed in `installer` folder.
+The Electron back-end is placed in `src` folder.

 The Bee Desktop stores logs of both itself and Bee in the application's logs folder: